 The staff responsible for breakfast did a little better and kept the tables clean and buffet stocked despite the heavy traffic in the morning.

 Room: The highlight of the Days Inn is the room.
-It has been renovated recently and is among the most stylish of all the budget hotels I stayed at, with almost a boutique-like feel.
+My King Deluxe Room has been renovated recently and is among the most stylish of all the budget hotels I stayed at, with almost a boutique-like feel.
 The room had nice carpets and sported a turquoise accent color on one wall.
 That went well with the espresso-colored wood headboard featuring a large black-and-white photo print of San Francisco.
 There is a desk with work chair next to the bed, a wardrobe, cupboard with tea/coffee maker, microwave and a flat-screen TV mounted against a wooden wall panel, all in the same espresso wood.
 There is no safe – a feature that many budget hotels don’t have, but this hotel really needs!
 The bed spread and task chair matched the turquoise wall paint.
 Despite the recent renovation, the furniture did show some wear and tear and the curtains had mold stains, but I’d consider it cosmetic and ok at a budget hotel.